 Bronze is Beautiful

-Sometime around 2000BC a new element appeared on the scene that introduced early people to the use of metals.
-The spread of this ‘new ‘technology during the so-called Bronze Age did have an effect on the structure of the Late Neolithic society.
-However, a more dramatic change occurred due to the deterioration of the climate in North Europe, had a dramatic effect on Bronze Age society.
-Average annual temperatures lowered and, as a result, conditions on the Outer Hebrides became colder and subsequently wetter.
+Around 2,000BC these early people began to fashion and use metal.
+The steady spread of this new technology, coupled with the inexorable deterioration of the climate in North Europe, had a dramatic effect on Bronze Age society.
+Average annual temperatures lowered and, as a result, conditions on the Outer Hebrides became colder and significantly wetter.
 The effect on the landscape was immense.
-The formation and spread of peat across once fertile land resulted in a shift away from the occupied hill sites as the soil on these inland upper slopes became unproductive.
+The formation and spread of peat across once fertile land necessitated emigration away from formerly prosperous hill sites as the soil on these inland upper slopes became unproductive.

-One important aspect of the Early Bronze Age, before the incursion of the peat, was the influence of the Beaker People, so named after their unique patterned pottery.
-Their rapid spread northwards from Mediterranean Spain to Scandinavia is marked by the production of a new style of decorative earthenware.
-In addition to the pottery of the Beaker Folk one important change in the social pattern of Bronze Age people is indicated by the Beaker People’s chosen method of burial.
-The Neolithic tombs contained many different human remains, whereas the Bronze ‘cist’ burial held a single individual.
-The stone slabs that created the box-like structure of the cist (pronounced kist) were normally recessed in the ground and covered by earth or small stones in the shape of a cairn.
-Occasionally accompanying the burial would be artefacts derived from Beakerware and crafted from Bronze.
+In addition to their pottery, one important change in the social customs of Bronze Age people is indicated by the Beaker People’s chosen method of burial.
+Earlier Neolithic tombs contained many different human remains, whereas the Beaker cist burial holds a single individual.
+The stone slabs that created the box-like structure of the cist (Pronounced kist) were normally recessed in the ground and covered by earth or small stones in the shape of a cairn.
+Occasionally accompanying the burial would be artefacts derived from Beakerware and crafted from bronze.

-The introduction of metal working by the Beaker Folk to communities more used to working with non-mineral material had a profound effect on their society.
+The introduction of metal working by the Beaker Folk to communities more used to working with non-mineral materials had a profound effect on these societies.
 Bronze is an alloy of copper and tin.
-The process involved in making a new metal involves a very high temperature and a specially built furnace.
-Fragments of these metals and the structures used to create the ‘new’ Bronze metal have survived at a number of sites in the Outer Hebrides.
-The nature of the Bronze allowed it to be used in a decorative way.
-Moulds were designed to produce finer status symbols such as solid axes and daggers – altogether a very flexible metal.
+The process involved in making a new metal requires very high temperatures created in a specially built furnace.
+Fragments of these metals and the structures used to create the bronze have been discovered at a number of sites in the Outer Hebrides.
+The easily malleable nature of bronze allowed it to be used to create intricate-wrought decorative objects.
+Moulds were also used to produce finer status symbols, such as solid axes and daggers easily and in great numbers.

-Some of the most prominent structures which have survived from the Bronze Age are the stone circles.
-Particularly notable is the Callanish system on the West side of Lewis.
-Likely to be the focus for a religious ritual these stone circles are visible reminders of an island community which has had to cluster together on the remaining areas of arable land.
-The stone ‘circle’ at Langass known as Pobull Fhinn represents a similar story as that at Callanish.
-Particularly interesting is its close proximity to the Neolithic chambered tomb Barpa Langass, is the largest on North Uist.
+Some of the most prominent structures which have survived from the Bronze Age are stone circles.
+Particularly notable is the Callanish system, on the western side of Lewis.
+Most likely the focus for organised religious and fertility ritual, these massive sites are visible reminders of island communities clustered together to make best use of the remaining areas of arable land.
+The stone circle at Langass, known as Pobull Fhinn, in close proximity to the Neolithic chambered tomb Barpa Langass, is the largest on North Uist.

 A Broken Circle